William Austin (English writer): Works

-His works, which are mainly of a religious character, were all published posthumously, but in his lifetime he distributed copies of them among his friends, among whom he reckoned James Howell, the author of the Epistolæ Ho-Elianæ, and his neighbour, Edward Alleyn, the founder of Dulwich College.
-Austin's name appeared, with those of the chief contemporary men of letters, on the proposed list of members of the Royal Academy of Literature, projected in 1620, but subsequently abandoned.
-In a letter dated 20 August 1628 Howell thanks Austin in extravagant terms for 'that excellent poem ... upon the Passion of Christ' which 'transported me into a true Elysium,' and urges him to publish' the other precious pieces of yours which you have been pleased to impart unto me'.
-But Austin died on 16 Jan 1633—4 at the age of forty-seven without having followed his friend's advice.
+His works, which are mainly of a religious character, were all published posthumously, but in his lifetime he distributed copies of them among his friends, among whom were James Howell and his neighbour Edward Alleyn.
+Austin's name appeared on the proposed list of members of the Royal Academy of Literature, projected in 1620, but later abandoned.
+In a letter dated 20 August 1628 Howell thanks Austin in extravagant terms for "that excellent poem ... upon the Passion of Christ" which "transported me into a true Elysium", and urges him to publish "the other precious pieces of yours which you have been pleased to impart unto me".
+Austin died on 16 Jan 1633—4, at the age of 47 and unpublished.
 He was buried in the parish church of St. Mary Overy or St. Saviour's, Southwark, of which he and his family had been benefactors.
 An elaborate monument stood above his grave, erected by Austin himself from his own designs to the memory of his first wife.